Bengreen/raspi-cluster-ansible/roles/gatewayserver/files/python/README.md

     python -m gateway

+# wget delete

+The version included in busybox does not support `--method`

 # Useful info

 Raspberry PI serial number is found by looking in `/proc/cpuinfo` and PI4 is using last 8 digits for PXE